golang/proposal/design/18802-percpu-sharded.md

 // A Sharded is a container of homogenously typed values.
 //
 // On a best effort basis, the runtime will strongly associate a given value
 // with a CPU core.
-That is to say, retrieving a value twice on the CPU core
+That is to say, retrieving a value twice on the same CPU
-// will return the same value with high probablity.
+// core will return the same value with high probablity.
 Note that the runtime
 // cannot guarantee this fact, and clients must assume that retrieved values
 // can be shared between concurrently executing goroutines.
 //